gearglow/ReptiliaWithATwist/The List.md

 Rita's opening salvo appeared in the Sunday Prophet the week after the Second Task.
-It ignited a wildfire of public outcry, that a Lord of a Most Ancient and Noble House could be so... _betrayed_ by the very system the Houses claimed as birthright. _Ironic,_ Elysia thought. _Still, it's nice to have the sheep stampeding against someone else for once._
+It spilled the beans about there never being a trial, and mentioned evidence that absolutely _had_ to have been suppressed, because otherwise there would have never been any doubt as to Sirius' innocence.
+The article ignited a wildfire of public outcry, that a Lord of a Most Ancient and Noble House could be so... _betrayed_ by the very system the Houses claimed as birthright. _Ironic,_ Elysia thought. _Still, it's nice to have the sheep stampeding against someone else for once._

+A proper trial was scheduled for the end of the week.
+She and the others met every evening with Rita and Solicitors Tonks and Bulstrode, who were representing Sirius under retainer from Elysia, to prepare evidence and testimony.